DUNE-DAQ/docs/docs/packages/daq-release/Build-new-external-software-stack.md

 1. Launch a container using the [example at the top of the `build-ext.sh` script as a guide](https://github.com/DUNE-DAQ/daq-release/blob/develop/scripts/spack/build-ext.sh).
 Note that `<location of local area for installation>` here would be `/home/nfs/dunedaq/docker-scratch/cvmfs_dunedaq` (as of Jul-25-2024)

-1. Run `/daq-release/scripts/spack/build-ext.sh` if you want to build everything from scratch (which you do if this is your first time)
+1. Run `/daq-release/scripts/spack/build-ext.sh <niceness value>` if you want to build everything from scratch (which you do if this is your first time).
+The `<niceness value>` is the integer which gets passed to the Linux `nice` command to determine the priority of the build relative to other people's work on the system.
+Set this to `0` if you want it to have equal priority, or a value higher than `0` (e.g. `10` or `15`) if you want to be nice and give priority to other people's work.

-1. _or_ `/daq-release/scripts/spack/build-ext.sh false` if you want to resume an externals build (e.g. because your ssh connection got broken)
+1. _or_ `/daq-release/scripts/spack/build-ext.sh <niceness value> false` if you want to resume an externals build (e.g. because your ssh connection got broken)

 (*) Here, use `${EXT_VERSION}` and `${SPACK_VERSION}` as stand-ins for the actual externals version (e.g., `2.1`) and Spack version (e.g., `0.22.0`)